 Part of what makes Texas Chainsaw Massacre so scary, especially the original, is that the victims are undergoing the same treatment as cattle in a slaughterhouse—which, I think, was likely a very intentional move on Tobe Hooper’s part.
 They’re being strung up, they’re being cut up, they’re even being brained over a bucket.
 The imagery is very clear.
 It’s not subtle and it doesn’t have to be.

-Throughout the course of seven movies, we’ve been subjected to some truly disturbing scenes.
+Throughout the course of the franchise, we’ve been subjected to some truly disturbing scenes.
 Some of them have had an undercurrent of dark humor, some of them have simply gone for the raw, visceral gut punch.
 Both approaches have proven to be memorable.
+So, let’s look back on some of the most visceral and disturbing moments from the series.

-The hitchhiker’s suicide – The Texas Chainsaw Massacre (2003)
+The hitchhiker’s suicide in The Texas Chainsaw Massacre (2003)

 We’re treated to an innovative, completely gross shot pulling out through the back of her head and out of the van.
 Not only is it disgusting, it’s the moment that lets audiences know that they have no idea what to expect from this remake.